openvinotoolkit/model_server/docs/streaming_endpoints.md

 ```

 This becomes very useful for serving [MediaPipe Graphs](./mediapipe.md).
 In unary inference RPC, each request is using separate and independent MediaPipe graph instance.
 However, in streaming inference RPC MediaPipe graph is created only once per the client session, and is reused by subsequent requests to the same gRPC stream.

-This avoids graph initialization overhead and increases its overall throughput.
+- This avoids graph initialization overhead and increases its overall throughput
+- Allows to preserve state between subsequent incoming requests
+- Enables source calculators to stream multiple responses without feeding input packets

 ![diagram](streaming_diagram.svg)